Actions-R-Us/gh-actions-samples/README.md

 # gh-actions-samples

 The purpose of this repo is to answer questions one might have about github actions, through examples.
-After you have seen the examples in this repo, you may want to also run them which is why **anyone can test the actions by creating an issue that contains the action file's name (without the extension)**.
+After you have seen the examples in this repo, you may want to also run them which is why **anyone can test some of the actions by creating an issue that contains the action file's name (without the extension)**.

 Each action will run when it detects an issue with it's name was created.
 It does this through the help of the [`issues`](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows#issues-event-issues) event.